 On Offense (Throwing Team)

-The goal in Beersbee is to knock the bottle or can off your neighbors pole.
-You can either do this by hitting and knocking off the bottle direct (Dinger) or knocking it off by hitting the pole.
+The goal in Beersbee is to knock the bottle or can off of your neighbor’s pole.
+You can either do this by hitting and knocking off the bottle directly (Dinger) or knocking it off by hitting the pole.

 - 1 Point – Throwing the frisbee and knocking the bottle down by hitting the pole.

-- 2 Points – knocking the bottle off direct without hitting the pole.
+- 2 Points – knocking the bottle off directly without hitting the pole.
 (Dinger)

 On Defense (Defending Team)